benjamin-patch/cascadingmedia.com/README.md

 ### 6.0.3
   - Future updates to current month and year will no longer require source code alterations.
   - Our custom styles, including Foundation, are now pulled into HTML5 Boilerplate via Sass.
 No styling should be altered by this change.
+  - Update '#site-name' with H5BP's recommendations to 'hide visually but keep available for screen readers'.

 ### 6.0.2
   - iOS 5 SVG bug corrected without breaking support for IE8+.